top of page

 1. The Deposit

-You’ll pay a $650 non-refundable deposit in March when deposits open.
+You’ll pay a $650 non-refundable deposit when deposits open.
 This locks in your processing date for the year.

-This deposit is roughly half the total cost.
+This deposit is roughly 50% of the total cost.

 2. Final Payment to Us